apache/paimon/docs/content/how-to/creating-catalogs.md

 The following Flink SQL registers and uses a Paimon Hive catalog named `my_hive`.
 Metadata and table files are stored under `hdfs://path/to/warehouse`.
 In addition, metadata is also stored in Hive metastore.

-If your Hive requires security authentication such as Kerberos,LDAP,Ranger and so on.
-You can specify the hive-conf-dir parameter to the hive-site.xml file path
+If your Hive requires security authentication such as Kerberos, LDAP, Ranger and so on.
+You can specify the hive-conf-dir parameter to the hive-site.xml file path.

 ```sql
 CREATE CATALOG my_hive WITH (